mariahrucker/Secure-Random-Password-Generator/README.md

 # Secure Password Generator

-This Java code generates a secure random password that is composed of characters from four different character sets: uppercase letters, lowercase letters, digits, and symbols.
-The generated password contains at least one character from each set, and the remaining characters are selected randomly from all character sets.

-To make the password even more secure, the code shuffles the characters using the Fisher-Yates shuffle algorithm.
-This ensures that the password is not predictable and has maximum entropy.
+Secure random password with characters from four different character groups: uppercase letters, lowercase letters, numbers, and symbols.
+At least one character from each character set is included in the password, and the remainder of the characters are chosen randomly from all character groups.
+To increase the security of the password, the characters are shuffled using the Fisher-Yates shuffle algorithm, which prevents the password from being predictable and provides it with maximum entropy.

 The code uses the `SecureRandom` class from the `java.security` package, which provides a cryptographically strong random number generator.
 This is important for generating secure passwords that cannot be easily guessed or hacked.